American Silversmiths

 J. T. Rich

-• He appeared on the 1880 census taken at Providence RI, listed as a locket manufacturer.
+• He appeared on the census in 1880 in Providence RI.
+Listed as a locket manufacturer.

 Nathan married Susan Green Wightman, daughter of Daniel Wightman and Charlotte Chase, about 1840 in Providence RI.
 (Susan Green Wightman was born on 26 Jan 1819 in Warwick RI and died on 4 Sep 1886.)